AcademiaSD/sd-forge-fluxtools-v2/README.md

 > Easiest way to ensure necessary diffusers release is installed is to edit requirements_versions.txt in the webUI directory.
 >
 > diffusers>=0.32.0
+>
+> Redux models will be downloaded on first use, just under 1Gb.
+> Depth models will be downloaded on first use, just under 2.6Gb.

 ## Downloads
 > [!NOTE]